-LLM guardrails Guardrailing, which accesses prompts before using them as inputs to the model, has been widely applied to modern LLMs to prevent adversaries with harmful incentives [111, 59, 145, 92, 71, 32, 138, 59, 47, 25].
-Our work is most related to in-context unlearning [106] and a recent guardrail baseline via prompting [129], both of which require no additional fine-tuning to achieve unlearning to some extent.
-[106] leverages modern LLMs' ability in in-context learning by prepending a small number of positive and negative samples in the prompt to steer the model's response based on those samples.
-[129] guards the unlearning target via prompt injection, which inserts fixed instructions in the prompt to the LLM.
-Both methods can only be applied to instruction-tuned models and rely on an LLM's ability to follow instructions.
-Prepending such instructions also leads to significant performance degradation on regular tasks, as shown in [129].
+LLM guardrails.
+Guardrailing, which accesses prompts before using them as inputs to the model, has been widely applied on modern LLMs to prevent adversaries with harmful incentives [105, 56, 138, 88, 68, 31, 131, 56, 44, 24].
+Our work is most related to in-context unlearning [101] and a recent guardrail baseline via prompting [122], both require no additional fine-tuning to achieve unlearning to some extent.
+[101] leverages modern LLM's ability in in-context learning by prepending a small number of positive and negative samples in the prompt to steer the model's response based on those samples.
+[122] guards the unlearning target via prompt injection, which inserts fixed instructions in the prompt to the LLM.
+Both method can only be applied to instruction-tuned models and rely on an LLM's ability to follow instructions.
+Prepending such instructions also leads to significant performance degradation on regular tasks, as shown in [122].

-Jailbreak via adversarial embeddings Prior work on LLM jailbreaking [155, 40, 76, 44, 105] has demonstrated the power of adversarially optimizing toward a prompt that elicits a desired LLM response.
-In particular, [40] shows that the attack can be simplified to learning perturbation vectors added to the token embeddings, which eliminates the need to optimize over discrete tokens.
-Our results on the behavior of the attacked models are similar to the findings in [44], where inserting certain non-natural language token sequences in the prompt could elicit refusal behavior or incorrect answers from an instruction-tuned LLM.
-While jailbreak approaches can theoretically be applied in unlearning applications, they are prohibitively expensive to run [81], and there is an additional requirement for specifying a sequence of desirable tokens.
+Jailbreak via adversarial embeddings.
+Prior work on LLM jailbreaking [148, 38, 73, 41, 100] have demonstrated the power of adversarially optimizing toward a prompt that elicit a desired LLM response.
+In particular, [38] shows that the attack can be simplified to learning perturbation vectors added to the token embeddings, which eliminates the need to optimize over discrete tokens.
+Our results on the behavior of the attacked models are similar to the findings in [41], where inserting certain non-natural language token sequences in the prompt could elicit refusal behavior or incorrect answers from an instruction-tuned LLM.
+While jailbreak approaches can in theory be applied in unlearning applications, they are prohibitorily expensive to run during [78] and the additional requirement for specifying a sequence of desirable tokens.
 Both requirements make them unsuitable for the task of unlearning.